 While my cat doesn't stray far from my yard, I often wonder what he does when he goes prowling about.

-Last week, I read an article in the New York Times about other cat owners who have strapped cameras to their feline companions, so I decided to do the same.
+About a month ago, I read an article in the New York Times about other cat owners who have strapped cameras to their feline companions, so I decided to do the same.

 I happened to have an Insta360 Go 2 laying around from when I reviewed the camera.
 Turns out it's just the right size for Mervin, who has appeared in a few other Tom's Guide stories over the years.
 (He's reviewed the PetCube Bites and the Petzi Treat Cam for us in the past.)

 Ed. note: Updated on June 27 with footage from the new Insta360 Go 3 camera.

 One of the advantages of the Insta360 Go 2 compared to some of the best action cameras is that it's really small — it's smaller than my thumb.
 Yet, it takes pretty extraordinary video for its size, has built-in motion stabilization, and the Insta360 app allows for some neat tricks, like some fancy editing.

 The cats in the other videos I've seen have a pretty active social life, chirping and purring near other cats and frolicking around their yard.
 Does my cat have a similar joie de vivre?
 I was about to find out.

 Included with the Insta360 Go 2 is a small clip for attaching the camera to an article of clothing.
 Turns out it also fits perfectly well around a pet collar, too.
 The clip has a very strong magnet that holds the camera in place.